cdomet-d/irc/bot/libs/curl/docs/libcurl/libcurl-errors.md

 ## CURLE_NOT_BUILT_IN (4)

-A requested feature, protocol or option was not found built into this libcurl due to a build-time decision.
+A requested feature, protocol or option was not found built-in in this libcurl due to a build-time decision.
 This means that a feature or option was not enabled or explicitly disabled when libcurl was built and in order to get it to function you have to get a rebuilt libcurl.